Wojciech Olszański

-Wojciech Olszański (born 7 July 1960), also known as Aleksander Jabłonowski or Jaszczur, is a Polish nationalist activist, film and theatre actor, filmmaker, livestreamer, and the founder of the far-right Rodacy Kamraci party.
+Wojciech Olszański (born 7 July 1960), also known as Aleksander Jabłonowski or Jaszczur ("Lizard"), is a Polish nationalist activist, film and theatre actor, filmmaker, livestreamer ("patostreamer" broadcasting so-called trash streams), and the founder of the far-right Rodacy Kamraci movement.
 He is the stepfather of actress Michalina Olszańska.
 Olszański has been arrested multiple times, most recently in June 2025.

 Early life and acting career

 Wojciech Józef Olszański was born on 17 July 1960 in Kłodzko.
 In 1983, he graduated the AST National Academy of Theatre Arts in Kraków, starting his career as a theatre actor.

 He earned an award for his performance in a Jerzy Trela rendition of Vladimir Mayakovsky's The Bedbug in 1983.
 From 1983 to 1987, he starred in plays at the National Theatre.
 He later settled into a home life, taking care of his stepdaughter, Michalina Olszańska.
 After 2000, he starred in supporting roles in various films, including Quo Vadis (2001) and Battle of Warsaw 1920 (2011), alongside participating in historical reenactments.